SDret/A-Solution-to-Co-occurrence-Bias-Attributes-Disentanglement-via-Mutual-Information-Minimization-for/README.md

 • Replacing the original 'models/base_block.py' file with ours.

-• Replacing the original 'configs\pedes_baseline' folder by ours.
+• Replacing the original 'configs/pedes_baseline' folder by ours.

 • Putting the 'convnext.py' file under the path 'models/backbone/' for testing on ConvNeXt-base.